fido-device-onboard/epid-verification-service/demo/README.md

   OR
 $ podman exec -it <container-id> bash
 ```
-* Your container should be in running state for login.
+* In order to login, your container should be in the running state.

 ## Stop the Podman Container